Information for students learning from home using IT services and resources

 You can access your Trinity email at myzone.tcd.ie using your Trinity username and password.

-As part of Gmail, you have access to online storage with Google Drive.
-It's the perfect place for all your notes, articles and assignments as you get unlimited space to store your data files.
+As part of Gmail, you have access to online storage with Google Drive where you can store your data files such as notes, articles and assignments.

 Software and online services

-- MyTrinityApps (easy access to the most popular academic application software).
-Find out more about Accessing Software Off Campus via MyTrinityApps
+- MyTrinityApps (easy access to the most popular academic application software)

 - Microsoft 365 Apps for Students (online versions of Word, Excel, PowerPoint, Access)